caogiathinh/caogiathinh/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm **Cao Gia Thịnh**, a passionate computer science student with a deep interest in data engineering, databases, and modern data solutions.
-I love building scalable systems and transforming raw data into actionable insights.
+I'm **Cao Gia Thịnh**, a passionate computer science student specializing in data engineering, databases, and modern data solutions.
+I thrive on building scalable systems and transforming raw data into actionable insights.

 ---